-Investing in one’s business during a recession, according to history, ensures that it will thrive when the tide turns.
+Investing in one’s business during a recession, according to history, ensures that it will thrive when the tide turns, especially in the current climate of hybrid working from home.
 This is clearly such a time.
-And as quotes by President Theodore Roosevelt- “In any moment of decision, the best thing you can do is the right thing, the next best thing is the wrong thing, and the worst thing you can do is nothing,”- There is no better time to act than now.
+And as quoted by President Theodore Roosevelt- “In any moment of decision, the best thing you can do is the right thing, the next best thing is the wrong thing, and the worst thing you can do is nothing,”- There is no better time to act than now.

-Organizations will need to go digital to grow in this future work model.
+Organizations will need to go digital to grow in this future work model, particularly with the rise of hybrid working from home.
 Employees need to be kept at the core of the future-focused strategy with technology moving at a rapid pace and scaled-up innovation.
 Companies that are already using these value drivers are going to prove themselves more robust and adapting while incorporating new work culture and beyond.